|

 of drought.

-of the trees that can be seen in a swamp include:
+Some of the trees that can be seen in a swamp include:

 Eastern White Cedar, Balsam Poplar, Red Maple, Silver Maple, Black